-12. And Manoah said, “May your words now come to pass.
+12. And Manoah said, “May your words now come to pass!
 What will the boy’s rule and work be?”

-13. And the angel of the Lord said to Manoah, “Let the woman observe all that I said to her.
+Lord said to Manoah, “Let the woman observe all that I said to her.

-Lord, “Let us detain you, if you will, while we prepare a kid of the goats before you.”
+Lord, “Let us detain you, if you will, while we prepare a kid of the goats for you.”

-16. And the angel of the Lord said to Manoah, “If you detain me, I will not eat of your food.
-But if you prepare a burnt offering, offer it to Jehovah.”
+Lord said to Manoah, “If you detain me, I will not eat of your food.
+But if you prepare a burnt offering, you should offer it to Jehovah.”
+(For Manoah did not know that he was the angel of the Lord.)

-17. And Manoah said to the angel of the Lord, “What is your name, so that when your sayings come to pass, we may do you honor?”
+Lord, “What is your name, so that when your sayings come to pass, we may do you honor?”

-18. And the angel of the Lord said to him, “Why do you ask for my name, seeing it is secret?”
+Lord said to him, “Why do you ask for my name, seeing it is secret?”

 Lord went up in the flame of the altar.
-And when mania and his wife saw that, they fell on their faces to the earth.
+And when Manoah and his wife saw it, they fell on their faces to the earth.

 22. And Manoah said to his wife, “We are doomed to die because we have seen God!”

-23. And his wife said to him, “If it pleased Jehovah to kill us, He would not have accepted a burnet offering and grain offering from our hand, and He would not have shown us all these things, and He would not now have made us hear such a thing.”
+23. And his wife said to him, “If it pleased Jehovah to kill us, He would not have accepted a burnt offering and grain offering from our hand, and He would not have shown us all these things, and He would not now have made us hear such a thing.”

 Lord began to move on him in Mahaneh-Dan, between Zorah and Eshtaol.

-Lord, for He was setting up a situation with the Philistines.
-(Now, at that time, the Philistines ruled over Israel.)
+Lord, for He was setting up a situation with the Philistines because at that time, the Philistines ruled over Israel.

-6. And the Spirit of the Lord came upon him, and he tore him apart, the one might tear a young goat, and there was nothing in his hand.
-And he did not tell his father or his mother what had happened.
+Lord came mightily upon him, and he tore him apart as if tearing a young goat, and there was nothing in his hand.
+And he did not tell his father or his mother what he had done.